StollLab/chiLife/README.md

 ```

 ### Local repacking and off-rotamer sampling
-One of the benefits of χLife is the variety and customizable nature of spin label modeling methods.
+One of the benefits of chiLife is the variety and customizable nature of spin label modeling methods.
 This includes
 methods to repack a SpinLabel, and it's neighboring amino acids, and to sample side chain conformations that deviate from
 canonical dihedral angles and fixed rotamer libraries.